-The X2 package features the auto attendant and all standard calling features, provides unlimited calling in 14 countries and 1GB of media storage for $25 per user, per month.
-Other features include audio and video conferencing for up to five participants, unlimited faxing and an unlimited number of phone lines.
-Compared to the other packages, this is the base package with limited storage.
+The X2 package features an automated phone system and all standard calling features, provides unlimited calling in 14 countries and 1GB of media storage for $25 per user, per month.
+Additional features include audio and video conferencing for up to five participants, unlimited faxing, and an unlimited number of phone lines.

-This would be a great option for smaller companies who are just beginning to expand globally.
-It is a cost-conscious choice that includes the most necessary features without breaking the bank.
+This level lacks call recording offered in the next tier and voicemail-to-email transcription featured with Nextiva’s basic plan.
+However, it is a cost-conscious choice that includes the most necessary features without breaking the bank.
 If the company is looking to expand team communication across borders, this option will get the job done.

-The X5 package includes everything in the X2 package plus unlimited calling in more countries.
-This package starts at $35 per user per month and includes an additional 4GB of media storage.
+The X5 package includes everything in the X2 package, plus unlimited calling to 32 countries.
+This package starts at $35 per user, per month and includes an additional 4GB of media storage.
 Unlike the X2, with this package, you can get an operator switchboard and call recording added to your service for an additional $10 per user, per month.

-This is the best auto attendant package for an international business with a global workforce that needs to be able to keep all communications synchronized.
+This tier is missing the call center packages offered at the premium level and integration with businesses apps offered by other providers.
+However, it’s a good choice for businesses with a global workforce that needs to keep communications synchronized.
 The additional feature of the operator switchboard also helps a growing business supplement the auto attendant and achieve a more professional appearance.

 The X8 package costs $55 per user, per month.
 It includes all of the features in the X5 packages, plus unlimited calling for 46 countries and up to 50 participants in a conference call.
 Where this package truly shines is with the addition of virtual contact center features, which is not available with the X2 or X5 packages.

 Reporting and three months of call recording storage are also available with this plan.
-Making this is the ideal package for a business with an international reach that needs a contact center to be able to service all countries in which it does business.
+This makes it the ideal package for a business with an international reach that needs a contact center to be able to service all countries in which it does business.

 What 8×8 Is Missing

-An item that would be frustrating for callers with 8×8 is that when your callers are placed into the call queue, 8×8’s auto attendant won’t inform them of how long their estimated wait time will be or what number caller they are on the list.
-If you have a business with a high call volume, this might be important to your customers.
-Another feature that we found missing was the lack of 24/7 live chat or customer service, which is offered by our best auto attendant phone system provider.
+8×8’s auto attendant doesn’t inform callers of estimated wait time will be or what number caller they are on the list, a missing feature that may be important to businesses with a high call volume.
+8×8 also lacks 24/7 live chat or customer service, which is offered by our best auto attendant phone system provider, Nextiva.

 What People Think of 8×8

-Businesses that use 8×8 Virtual Office are incredibly satisfied with the cost of the service and the 24/7 customer support, which is more than most other providers offer.
-However, disappointed users were unhappy with the reliability of the service.
-For a more in-depth summary of 8×8’s user feedback, check out our user reviews of 8×8.
+Businesses that use 8×8 report they are satisfied with the cost of the service and the customer support.
+However, users say they are unhappy with the reliability of the service.
+For a more in-depth summary of customer feedback, visit our 8×8 User Review page.

 The Bottom Line

 Auto attendants were once only available to businesses who could afford more sophisticated and costly business phone systems.
-Now, the systems are much more affordable, and you can choose from a wide variety of providers to better match your business’ needs.
-After evaluating the best parts of each provider on our list, we recommend Nextiva as the best auto attendant phone system for your business.
+Now, automated phone systems are much more affordable, and you can choose from a wide variety of providers to better match your business’ needs.
+They offer a variety of features like voicemail-to-text, custom greetings, and call forwarding.

-Nextiva, also our best VoIP provider, offers the best balance of features, pricing and customer support.
-Along with the auto attendant, it offers pricing plans that will be within your budget, call routing voicemail to email, faxing and all the features you would need for your business.
+Businesses that want an auto attendant phone system with the best balance of phone system features, pricing, and customer support should check out Nextiva.
+Along with the auto attendant, it offers service plans that will be within your budget, call routing, voicemail-to-email, faxing, and all the features most small businesses need to stay competitive.